umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 https://www.google.com/search?q=how+to+exit+vim
 ```

-URLs have a specific structure, which tell both the browser, and the eventual web server, what the request means.
+URLs have a specific structure, which tell both the browser and the eventual web server what the request means.

 ![URL](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL/mdn-url-all.png)

 - **The scheme** documents the protocol the network request should use
   - The web uses `https` or `http`
-- **The authority** documents where server that will process our request lives
+- **The authority** documents where the server that will process our request lives
   - Consists of the domain name and the port
     - The domain maps to a number (called the IP address) that is used to find the web server on the internet
     - The port is a wellknown number that describes where to talk to the web server once you reach the machine